The Historic Cape May Lighthouse: A Guide to History, Attractions, and Nearby Dining

 The Restoration and Preservation of the Lighthouse

-In 1986, the Mid-Atlantic Center for the Arts & Humanities (MAC) assumed management of the lighthouse and spearheaded a major restoration project.
-This involved repairing the masonry, restoring the interior staircase, and refurbishing the lighthouse’s lantern and Fresnel lens.
-Thanks to the efforts of MAC and local preservationists, the lighthouse was fully restored to its former glory and reopened to the public in 1988.
+By the 1970s, the Cape May Lighthouse had fallen into disrepair after over a century of service.
+Damage from saltwater spray, wind, and weather had taken its toll.
+Its future was uncertain.
+The Cape May community recognized its importance as a historical landmark and navigational aid.
+In 1986, the Mid-Atlantic Center for the Arts & Humanities (MAC) took charge and launched a major restoration.
+They repaired the masonry, restored the interior staircase, and refurbished the lantern and Fresnel lens.
+Thanks to MAC and local preservationists, the lighthouse was fully restored.
+It reopened to the public in 1988.

-Today, the Cape May Lighthouse is listed on the National Register of Historic Places and remains an integral part of the regionโ€™s cultural and maritime heritage.
+Today, the Cape May Lighthouse is listed on the National Register of Historic Places and remains integral to the region’s cultural and maritime heritage.
 Visitors from around the world come to climb its steps, learn about its history, and enjoy the breathtaking views from the summit.

 The Lighthouse in Modern Times

-Despite its age, the Cape May Lighthouse is still an active aid to navigation.
-While many lighthouses along the coast have been decommissioned, the Cape May Lighthouse continues to serve its original purpose of guiding ships safely through the Delaware Bay and Atlantic Ocean.
-Modern lighting is automated, replacing the old oil lamps with electric bulbs.
-However, the lighthouseโ€™s classic appearance and historical significance have been meticulously preserved, making it both a functional and beloved landmark.
+Despite its age, the Cape May Lighthouse remains an active navigation aid.
+While many coastal lighthouses have been decommissioned, it still guides ships through Delaware Bay and the Atlantic Ocean.
+Modern lighting is automated, replacing oil lamps with electric bulbs.
+The lighthouse’s classic shape and history have been carefully preserved, making it both functional and a beloved landmark.

-Cape May lighthouse
+lighthouse

 Architectural Features and Design